Personality-NLP/MbtiBench/README.md

 > If you wish to perform hard label evaluation, simply use `--type hard` instead of `--type soft.py`.

-To facilitate batch evaluation, we provide `launcher.sh`.
-You can submit batch evaluation tasks by running `bash launcher.sh`.
+To facilitate batch evaluation, we provide `scripts/launcher.sh`.
+You can submit batch evaluation tasks by running `bash scripts/launcher.sh`.

 ### 📈 Result Summarization